iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Planar clip masks support transparency.
 If a mask is not transparent then the masked geometry is omitted completely, if transparency is included then increasing the transparency will decrease the masking and increase a translucent blending of the masked geometry.
 A transparency value of 1 would indicate no masking.
 If no transparency is included then the transparency value from the mask elements is used.
 In the image below a transparent mask is applied to the reality model to show the underground tunnel.

 ![Planar clip mask with transparency](./assets/PlanarMask_TunnelTransparent.jpg)

-## Breaking Api Changes

-### Quantity package

-The alpha interface `ParseResult` has changed to `QuantityParserResult` which can either be a `ParseQuantityError` or a `ParsedQuantity`.
-New static type guards `Parser.isParsedQuantity` and `Parser.isParseError` can be used to coerce the result into the appropriate type.

-The alpha UnitConversionSpec interface now requires a "system" property that can be used during parsing to help determine the unit to parse the value.

-### Frontend package

-The alpha class QuantityFormatter now registers its own standard QuantityTypeDefinitions during initialization.
-CustomQuantityTypeDefinitions must now be registered to support additional QuantityTypes.
-This replaces the use of FormatterParserSpecsProvider to provide custom quantity types.
-Removed koq methods that were never implemented.

-### IModelHostConfiguration.applicationType

-The type of the internal member `IModelHostConfiguration.applicationType` had a redundant declaration in `IModelHost.ts`.
-It is now correctly declared to be of type `IModelJsNative.ApplicationType`.
-The names of the members were the same, so this will not likely cause problems.

-### IModelTransformer and IModelExporter APIs are now async

-The *export* methods of [IModelExporter]($backend) and the *process* methods of [IModelTransformer]($backend) are now `async`.
-This is a breaking API change.
-While exporting and transforming should generally be considered *batch* operations, changing these methods to `async` makes progress reporting and process health monitoring much easier.
-This is particularly important when processing large iModels.

-To react to the changes, add an `await` before each `IModelExporter.export*` and `IModelTransformer.process*` method call and make sure they are called from within an `async` method.
-No internal logic was changed, so that should be the only changes required.

 ## Presentation